-Instant Pot Wild Rice Soup with Chicken is one of the best soups I make.
+Instant Pot Wild Rice Soup with Chicken is one of the best soups.
 It uses real wild rice, earthy seasonings, mushrooms, and chicken, to make a hearty, classic soup.
 This pressure cooker wild rice soup with chicken is a staple from the beautiful state of Minnesota, and I adapted my mom's recipe for the Instant Pot!
 It's delicious!

-There are wild rice blends out there, but they don't fare too well in this soup because the grains that are not wild rice get cooked away.
+- There are wild rice blends out there, but they don't fare too well in this soup because the grains that are not wild rice get cooked away or turn too soft.

 Here is a quick look at the steps to make this amazing pressure cooker Wild Rice Soup with Chicken: